wookiee/CHAtlSite/README.markdown

     cp ./config/examples/application.yml ./config/

 Also copy the example database.yml from examples to the config folder.
-The datebase.yml file is not version controlled for similar reasons, both to protect production database settings and to allow develoers to have some flexibility what database to use.
+The datebase.yml file is not version controlled for similar reasons, both to protect the production database settings, and to allow developers to have some flexibility in choosing a development database.

-Again from the root of the project:
+Again, from the root of the project run:

     cp ./config/examples/database.yml ./config/